Obhur Creek

-39°08'48"E) is a creek located on the eastern side of the Red Sea, near Jeddah, Saudi Arabia.
+39°08'48"E) is a tidal creek located on the eastern side of the Red Sea, near Jeddah, Saudi Arabia.
+It is an old fluvial valley flooded by Red Sea water.

 The creek is a popular place for Red Sea marinas.
 The Jeddah Tower, a tower set to be the tallest building in the world at some point, will overlook the creek along with the Red Sea.

 Characteristics

 The creek has the following characteristics: